 Christopher Nolan (“Interstellar”) talks about the challenge of directing an ambitious space movie after “2001,” while Tom Hanks says it’s all he thought about during the making of “Apollo 13.”
 We reveal artist James Turrell’s lesser known connection to the film and learn how the experience inspired his famous skyspaces and epic Roden Crater observatory in Arizona.

 New York Times critic Wesley Morris says “2001” is a cautionary tale about humans relying too much on “smart” machines.
 Professor Barry Vacker ("Specter of the Monolith") compares "2001" to "Planet of the Apes" which came out one week earlier and offered a very different vision of humanity's future.
-And U.S. poet laureate Tracy K. Smith, whose father worked on the Hubble Telescope, drew heavily from the film for her Pulitzer Prize-winning book of poetry “Life on Mars.”
+And U.S. former poet laureate Tracy K. Smith, whose father worked on the Hubble Telescope, drew heavily from the film for her Pulitzer Prize-winning book of poetry “Life on Mars.”

 American Icons is made possible by a grant from the National Endowment for the Humanities.